bbauska/TUMx-DWAPNx/README.md

 The next thing that we are going to look at is the body.
 I just see that there is a dot wrapper.
 This is similar to CSS notation, which means dot wrapper represents a div or a dividing item of class wrapper.
 Similarly, in UL hash tag navigation we have a UL element of id navigation.
-We\'re going to see more what CSS is used for and how it works in later sessions.
-So, let\'s look at include navigation.
+We&apos;re going to see more what CSS is used for and how it works in later sessions.
+So, let&apos;s look at include navigation.
 This is an important directive.
 It tells Pug that when you are loading this file, which is the **base.pug**, it has to include a **navigation.pug** precisely in that location.
 It will then include everything that is in